I get sent questions from followers daily. Recently, I received one question that stood out to me. Here is the abridged version:

-In fact, this is one of few scientifically verified strategies to cope with imposter syndrome: When you feel like you have a lot of social support, you find more productive ways to deal with your impostorism.
+In fact, this is one of few scientifically verified strategies to cope with imposter syndrome: when you feel like you have a lot of social support, you find more productive ways to deal with your impostorism.
 (Source)

 If you take anything away from this post, I want it to be this:

 Never forget that your imposter syndrome is not an accurate reflection of reality.
 It is an internal experience that only exists in your mind.
-If it’s causing you stress or anxiety, the best way to cure yourself of it is to develop strategies that shift your focus to external reality.
+If it’s causing you stress or anxiety, the best way to cure yourself is to develop strategies that shift your focus to external reality.

 If you manage to do that long enough, that nagging voice inside your head telling you that you don’t belong will eventually disappear.